shays10/jvmworkshop23/MoneyTransfer/README.md

 ## :computer: Running locally

-In your terminal navigate to the `/MoneyTransfer` folder.
+In your terminal navigate to the `MoneyTransfer` folder found in the root of the repo.
 Execute `./compile.sh` and `./run.sh`.
 (Compiling might take 2-3 minutes..).